briansworth/GetIPv4Address/README.md

 # briansworth.GetIPv4Address
-IP addressing, subnets and so much more
+The purpose of this module is to provide a network toolbox for reference and testing IP addressing, subnets and more.
+Below is a list of the current functions and there outputs.
+For more information about a function use `Get-Help Get-IPv4Subnet`

 - Get-IPv4Subnet
-- Get-SubnetCheatSheet
-- Convert-NetMaskToCIDR
-- Convert-CIDRToNetMask
 - Add-IntToIPv4Address
-- Get-CidrFromHostCount
 - Convert-IPv4AddressToBinaryString
+- Convert-CIDRToNetMask
+- Convert-NetMaskToCIDR
+- Get-SubnetCheatSheet
+- Find-MTUSize
 - Ping-IpRange